Updated March 31, 2026

 - Commercial auto liability minimums in Wisconsin are $25,000/$50,000/$10,000, which matters if the shop uses vehicles for pickup, delivery, or other business driving.

-- Wisconsin requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms should be reviewed before binding coverage.
+- Most commercial leases in Wisconsin require proof of general liability coverage, so lease terms should be reviewed before binding coverage.

 - Garagekeepers liability insurance for tire shops should be reviewed for customer vehicle protection while cars are stored, parked, or being serviced.